SMUSMC/PRISM/PrismApp/README.md

 ## File preparation

-Unzip PrimeApp.zip into the aosp/packages/modules/Virtualization folder.
-Copy ITestService.aidl to the "aosp/packages/modules/Virtualization/tests/aidl/com/android/microdroid/testservice" folder by running the following command in the PrimeApp folder
+Copy contents of this folder into the aosp/packages/modules/Virtualization folder.
+Copy ITestService.aidl to the "aosp/packages/modules/Virtualization/tests/aidl/com/android/microdroid/testservice" folder by running the following command in the PrismApp folder

 ```
 cp ITestService.aidl ../tests/aidl/com/android/microdroid/testservice